Craig Mullen

-He played for the Wigan Warriors in the Super League, and has spent time on loan from Wigan at the London Skolars in Betfred League 1, and the Swinton Lions and Leigh in the Championship.
+He played for the Wigan Warriors in the Super League, and has spent time on loan from Wigan at the London Skolars in League 1, and the Swinton Lions and Leigh in the Championship.

 Background

 Mullen was born in Wigan, Greater Manchester, England.

 Career

 Wigan Warriors

 In 2018 he made his Super League début for Wigan against Wakefield Trinity.

 Leigh Centurions

 It was announced on 18 November 2020 that Craig would join Leigh on a permanent basis for the 2021 season.